 New York boasts unique shopping experiences not available anywhere else.
 The Fabulous Beekman Boys, of reality TV fame, opened their first store, Beekman 1802 Mercantile, in the Central NY town of Sharon Springs, and you can shop there for swanky food and beauty products created from the goats on their nearby farm.
 The MacKenzie-Childs Store in Aurora overlooks Cayuga Lake, with gardens to stroll, a farmhouse to tour and majolica tableware to browse.
 Nearby, Vidler's 5 and 10 opened in 1930 and has 75,000 items on its shelves and counters, from candy to collectibles.
 Older still is Old Forge Hardware, which is selling Adirondack specialties from clothes and books to fishing and camping equipment 100 years after opening.
 Destiny USA in Syracuse has 2.4 million square feet of luxury retail shopping and outlet stores--plus fun diversions like go-karts and an obstacle course.
 Emerson Country Stores in the Catskills are in a refurbished barn, with upscale shopping and Kaleidostore, home of the world's largest kaleidoscope.

-Further downstate, you might check out a little burgh called NYC.
-All over Manhattan, and especially in neighborhoods like the West Village and Chelsea, shops cater to every flavor.
-Plus there’s Soho’s Onassis Clothing, Uniqlo and 20 Peacocks on the Lower East Side.
-All this, and we haven’t even mentioned the world-famous shopping in Fifth Avenue's flagship stores, the hip selections of Madison Avenue and the historic Macy's Herald Square, the world's largest department store.
+Further downstate, you might check out a little place called NYC.
+All over Manhattan, and especially in neighborhoods like the West Village, Chelsea, and Soho, shops cater to every flavor.
+And do we need to mention the world-famous shopping in Fifth Avenue's flagship stores, the hip selections of Madison Avenue and the historic Macy's Herald Square, the world's largest department store?